 Mind maps may be used to display the connection between images, colours, texts, thoughts and ideas in a non-linear form.
 Keywords may be used on connections to explain the relationship between parts.
 It can be drawn manually on paper or by using online software like Lucid chart, bubbl.us, etc to summarise complex thoughts and ideas.

 Creating a mind map requires carrying out the following steps:

 Establish the dominant idea and include it in the mind map

-Classify the main areas that influence the problem
+Classify the factors that influence the main idea/problem

-After establishing the dominant idea in the mind map, the business analyst should include additional ideas behind the dominant idea.
-At this stage, the BA may for instance, employ different categories of problem description.
-These categories aid in structuring ideas.
+After establishing the dominant idea on the mind map, the business analyst should include additional ideas behind the dominant idea.
+At this stage, the BA may for instance, employ different categories of problem or idea description.
+These categories aid structuring.

 The diagram below depicts a mind map: